Things To Do In and Around Rotorua

 A trip by helicopter is of course the ultimate, as you get such fantastic views of the island as you come in to land.
 The pilot is also your guide and very knowledgeable.
 On the way back you can have the opportunity to stop on top of Mount Tarawera and look down the 14 kilometre rift valley that was formed when the mountain erupted in 1886.
 Unbelievably Stupendous!
 (Allow 4 hours).

 The trip can also be done by boat.
 You drive across to Whakatane and they take you out to the island in a high speed, purpose built vessel, this way allows you to (hopefully) see the dolphins playing in the bow wave as you go.
-Again you have a guided tour provided by the crew, and we are cinfidant you will never, ever forget the experience of having walked on a live volcano!
+Again you have a guided tour provided by the crew, and we are confidant you will never, ever forget the experience of having walked on a live volcano!
 (Allow a day for this).

 ROTORUA CULTURAL SHOWS

 There are a range of educational and entertaining cultural shows available that provide the opportunity to experience Maori singing and dancing as well as a Hangi (Maori feast cooked in the ground).
 A couple are based in hotels, but there are 3 others that offer much more as they include seeing the Hangi itself, and they show a more realistic view of traditional Maori life.

-The 3 are all very good, and each offers a fantastic evening experience, please feel free to ask us questions as we can explain the differences to make it easier for you to make up your mind which would be more to your liking We base our knowledge on recent feedback from our guests - and we can also help with discounts for all 3 of them.
+The 3 are all very good, and each offers a fantastic evening experience, please feel free to ask us questions as we can explain the differences to make it easier for you to select which one would be more to your liking.
+We base our knowledge on recent feedback from our guests - and we can also help with discounts for all 3 of them.
 (Allow 4 hours in the evening).